-A 0-degree sleeping bag is absolutely essential for any camper or hiker who is planning on sleeping out in freezing conditions.
-No other sleeping bag will be able to withstand the weather and keep you warm all through the night.
+A good winter sleeping bag is absolutely essential for any camper or hiker who is planning on sleeping out in winter, but if you plan on camping in freezing conditions you need the very best 0 degree sleeping bag.
+No other bag will be able to withstand the weather and keep you warm all through the night.

 - Top 0-Degree Sleeping Bag Reviews